sensebox/senseBox_Eye/examples/WiFi+Bluetooth/README.md

 The ESP32S3 chip includes both WiFi and Bluetooth functionality.
-For WiFi attach the antenna.
+Attach the included antenna to drastically improve the signal.
+Without the antenna the WiFi range is only like 2 or 3 metres.

 # Examples
 ### mac-address